 $40,000 – $12,000 = $28,000

-Difference between Gross and Net Income
+Difference Between Gross and Net Income

-While gross and net income are derived from a company’s profits, there are some crucial differences that business owners should understand.
+While gross and net income are derived from a company’s profits, there are some key differences that business owners should understand.
 Gross income represents the total earnings before any deductions are made.
 It is all the incoming money for an individual or a business entity: not just wages, but, for example, dividends and rental income, too.
 On the other hand, net income is the remaining amount after all applicable taxes and other expenses are made.
 Gross income evaluates overall earnings, while net income is the actual disposable income.

 What Is Net Pay?

-An amount of money an employee actually earns after all deductions have been made from the gross payroll.
+An amount of money an employee actually earns after all deductions have been made from the payroll.
 Such deductions include taxes, insurance payments, retirement contributions, and any other expenses.
 Understanding the impact net pay has on people’s lives is essential, as it is the actual money an individual earns.

 What Affects Net Pay?